whitney227/Professional-Portfolio/README.md

 ![screenshot](/Images/welcome-page.png)

 # Description
 My porfolio is a showcase of the applications I have created as a student in the Georgia Tech Full Stack Bootcamp.
-I have included my resume and how to contact me on LinkedIn and GitHub.
+I have included both front end and fullstack applications as well as how to contact me on LinkedIn and GitHub.

  # Purpose